RozbehSharahi/bootstrap_grids/README.md

 Use one of the [predefined grids](Documentation/Images/Screenshot.png) on your website.

+NOTE: When using Tabs From Content Elements, you need to [set the title of the tab to `Hidden`](Documentation/Images/TabsFromContentHidden.png).
+If you don't then the tab title will also display as a heading tag in the content area.

 ## Updating to `bootstrap_grids` v5

 The paths of TypoScript files have changed.
 Please ensure you reselect the template in your `sys_template` record.